 Above the hooks there’s a cubby space where I added a basket for everyone.
 They can use them for their hats and gloves, and anything else they want to keep track of.
 I picked these up at Ikea because they were felt.
 They’ll be sliding in and out a lot, so I thought felt wouldn’t scratch the paint work.
 I also loved how the grey of the concrete was repeated and the brass button accent.

 The lockers are all built out of MDF, and the back is done in shiplap to add a little more texture to the space, and also give the hooks something solid to screw into.
 I painted out the MDF with Para Paints Melamine/Cabinet and Furniture Paint in Metropolitan WH04.
 This paint was perfect for this job since it has a self levelling quality that makes it easy to apply, adheres to multiple surfaces, and is very scrubbable and washable.
 Perfect for this high traffic spot.
 I matched the colour to the cabinets.
+You can read more about how we made the lockers here -DIY Mudroom Lockers.

 I also used my favourite Para Paint WH03 Cloud White (formerly JoJo Whitewash) on the walls.
 It’s the perfect light, bright white for any space.